ricardonunosr/dotfiles/README.md

 # Ricardo's dotfiles

-I mantain this for my personal use, but you're welcome to borrow any part of it ;)
+I maintain this for my personal use, but you're welcome to borrow any part of it ;)